Katie Hobbs: 2022 election

-On June 2, 2021, Hobbs announced her candidacy for governor of Arizona in the 2022 election to replace term-limited Republican governor Doug Ducey.
+On June 2, 2021, Hobbs announced her candidacy for governor of Arizona in the 2022 election to succeed term-limited Republican incumbent Doug Ducey.

 Hobbs ran against former Customs and Border Protection chief of staff Marco Lopez and former state representative Aaron Lieberman in the Democratic primary.
 Despite declining to debate her opponents, she won the Democratic nomination with 72.3% of the vote.

 Hobbs faced the Republican nominee, former KSAZ-TV news anchor Kari Lake, in the general election.
 Hobbs limited access to reporters, sometimes going out of her way to avoid them, and held small-scale campaign events.
 She declined to debate Lake, saying she wanted to deny Lake the opportunity to spread election denialism.
 Hobbs narrowly defeated Lake with 50.3% of the vote.
-After the election, Lake refused to concede, and was reported to be assembling a legal team to contest the election results.
+After the election, Lake refused to concede, and assembled a legal team to contest the election results.
+In March 2023, the Arizona Supreme Court declined to hear Lake's lawsuit concerning the election, and in May reaffirmed its decision after a trial.

 Tenure

-Hobbs was sworn in on January 2, 2023, in a private ceremony, with a public ceremony scheduled for January 5.
+Hobbs was sworn in on January 2, 2023, in a private ceremony, followed by a public ceremony on January 5.
 Upon taking office, she became Arizona's fifth female governor, a record for U.S. states.
-She has pledged to remove the illegal border wall made of shipping containers that is being built in the Coronado National Forest without authorization from the United States Forest Service.
 In December 2022, she selected Allie Bones, the Arizona assistant secretary of state, as her chief of staff.
+Bones resigned on May 25, 2023, and was replaced by Chad Campbell, the former minority leader of the Arizona House of Representatives, on May 31.

+Since taking office, Hobbs has issued several executive orders, including those prohibiting state agencies and all new state contracts or subcontracts from discrimination based on traits of sexual orientation, gender identity, and hair texture and protective styles.
+Hobbs has established several commissions, including an independent prison oversight commission; a commission on homelessness and housing that was abolished in 2020; a bipartisan elections task force; and a task force on Missing and Murdered Indigenous Women.

+In June 2024, Arizona Attorney General Kris Mayes, a Democrat, opened an investigation into Hobbs after a group home business whose CEO was on her inaugural committee donated $400,000 to her campaign through a dark money group.
+The firm received nearly a 60% rate increase for providing foster care services, making it Arizona's highest-paid provider per day per child.
+A spokesman for Hobbs blamed partisan politics for the investigation.

+Abortion

+On May 2, 2024, Hobbs signed a bill to repeal a near-total abortion ban from 1864 that the Arizona Supreme Court reinstated on April 9, 2024.
+The ban was not enforced by Arizona Attorney General Kris Mayes, and the repeal took effect on September 14, 2024.
+As a result of 2024 Arizona Proposition 139, the Arizona constitution codifies abortion's legality up to fetal viability.